Coded Robust Aggregation for Distributed Learning under Byzantine Attacks

-To compare the performance of the proposed method with the baseline methods, we plot the training loss as a function of the number of iterations for different methods under various types of Byzantine attacks in Fig.~\ref{fig: baseline}, where a number of RBA rules are applied for the proposed CRA-DL method and the baseline RBA-DL method.
-Under the Sign-flipping attack, we set $\alpha=0.2$; under the Gaussian attack, we set $\alpha=0.03$; and under the Sample-duplicating attack, we set $\alpha=0.4$.
-It can be observed that the learning performance of MA is easily influenced by the Byzantine attacks, particularly under the Sign-flipping and Sample-duplicating attacks, which is because the disruptive information from Byzantine devices and the true information from honest devices are treated equally during aggregation.
+To compare the performance of the proposed method with the baseline methods, we plot the training loss as a function of the number of iterations for different methods in Fig.~\ref{fig: baseline}, where a number of RBA rules are applied for the proposed CRA-DL method and the baseline RBA-DL method.
+Here, we set $\alpha=0.2$.
+It can be observed that the learning performance of MA is easily influenced by the Byzantine attacks, which is because the disruptive information from Byzantine devices and the true information from honest devices are treated equally during aggregation.
 This aligns with our intuition.
 Among all the methods, the proposed method attains the best learning performance compared to the baseline methods.
 The advantage of our method over RBA-DL and SGC-DL lies in its ability to leverage the strengths of RBA rules and SGC simultaneously.
-This improves the robustness of the RBA rules by reducing the distance among messages sent by honest devices and more effectively mitigates the negative impact of disruptive information sent by Byzantine devices.
+This improves the robustness of the aggregation at the server by reducing the distance among messages sent by honest devices and more effectively mitigates the negative impact of disruptive information sent by Byzantine devices.
 It is worth noting that the clairvoyant method does not achieve the best learning performance, even though the server knows the identities of all devices.
 This is because the server discards the messages from Byzantine devices, meaning the data samples allocated to those devices, without allocation redundancy, cannot be utilized to update the global model.
 In contrast, our method allocates training data redundantly to devices.
 This allows our method not only to evade the disruptive information from Byzantine devices, preventing it from misleading the learning process, but also to compensate for the missing information from Byzantine devices with messages from honest devices based on data allocation redundancy.